mojtabavahidinasab/Pygame-GUI-Projects/README.md

 # Notes-App
 A notepad-type application in pygame, with new, open and save file features.
 Copy-paste and settings menu still remaining to be incorporated.

+# Sudoku
+A Simple GUI-based Sudoku player and solver.
+Uses Recursive Backtracking to Solve.
+A Sudoku generator will be added later.

 # To-Do-List
 A to-do-list in pygame, with priority-wise sorting of tasks, and makeshift database that stores the task, priority, and whether the task is completed or not using .txt files, so that if opened aftter updating the list, the tasks are visible in the same order and state.